-In the interest of this report, receptors are the ecological features that are known to be utilised by the qualifying interests or special conservation interests of a European Site.
-A source is any identifiable element of the Plan provision that is known to interact with ecological processes.
+In the interest of this report, receptors are the ecological features that are known to be utilised by the qualifying interests or special conservation interests of a European site.
+A source is any identifiable element of the Proposed Variation that is known to interact with ecological processes.
 The pathways are any connections or links between the source and the receptor.
-This report provides information on whether direct, indirect and cumulative adverse effects could arise from the Plan.
+This report provides information on whether direct, indirect and cumulative adverse effects could arise from the Proposed Variation.

-The AA exercise is being undertaken taking into account legislation including the aforementioned legislation and guidance including the following:
+The Screening for AA exercise has been prepared taking into account legislation including the aforementioned legislation and guidance including the following:

-- Appropriate Assessment of Plans and Projects in Ireland.
-Guidance for Planning Authorities, Department of the Environment, Heritage and Local Government, 2009; - "Commission Notice: Managing Natura 2000 sites The provisions of Article 6 of the 'Habitats' Directive 92/43/EEC", European Commission 2018; - "Assessment of plans and projects significantly affecting Natura 2000 sites: Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC", European Commission Environment DG, 2002; - "Managing Natura 2000 sites: The Provisions of Article 6 of the Habitats Directive 92/43/EEC", European Commission, 2000; and - Practice Note PN01: Appropriate Assessment Screening for Development Management, Office of the Planning Regulator, 2021.
+- "Appropriate Assessment of Plans and Projects in Ireland."
+Guidance for Planning Authorities, Department of the Environment, Heritage and Local Government, 2009; - "Commission Notice: Managing Natura 2000 sites The provisions of Article 6 of the 'Habitats' Directive 92/43/EEC", European Commission 2018; - "Assessment of plans and projects significantly affecting Natura 2000 sites: Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC", European Commission Environment DG, 2002; - "Managing Natura 2000 sites: The Provisions of Article 6 of the Habitats Directive 92/43/EEC", European Commission, 2000; and - "Practice Note PN01: Appropriate Assessment Screening for Development Management", Office of the Planning Regulator, 2021.